tFaster/extended-cdk-selection/README.md

 # Extended CDK Selection

 This is an enhancement for the Angular CDK SelectionModel implementation.
-It provides a controller for data tables and lists adding mouse and keyboard selection like other well known applications (i.e. Outlook, Windows file Explorer)
+It provides a controller for data tables and lists adding mouse and keyboard selection.
+The behavior is just like in other well known applications, such as email selection in Microsoft Outlook or file selection in Windows file Explorer.

+**Check out the [Demo](https://tfaster.github.io/extended-cdk-selection/) with feature simulation.**

+## Features
 ### Keyboard Navigation & Selection
 |  |  |
 |--|--|